Mintbase/Grants-Program/applications/universaldot-me.md

 We expect to launch a native token from a treasury account.
 The native coin will be a utility token, and each token will represent unit value of work done (tasks completed on the network).

-In the long run, we expect to become Polkadot Parachain.
+In the long run, we expect to become Mintbase Parachain.

 ## Additional Information